johngouk/scienceoxford-project2025/README.md

 The WiFiConnection component will output the assigned IP address, and it will also appear on the top line of the display.
 The default hostname will be "mpy-esp32.local" for ESP32, and "???" for ESP8266.
 Direct your browser to this location (`http://<IpAddress>`) and you should see the home page, which currently displays two gauges, one for each temperature sensor detected on the OneWire bus.

 ## To Do ##
-1. Implement a central display controller that gets data/values from things and sends them to the LCD, with a rotating set of line subjects, maybe every second?
+1. Implement a central controller that
+	*	gets data/values from things and sends them to the LCD, with a rotating set of line subjects, maybe every second?
+	*	receives inputs i.e. button presses, and makes appropriate changes
+	*	receives web commands and takes action esp.
+Network Credentials set/change

-2. A button (or two!) that change the LCD displayed values, either for a short period or toggles around the options; maybe an Easter Egg for the student to programme??!
-Short, long and double presses also
+2. Make the button change the LCD displayed values, either for a short period or toggle around the options; maybe an Easter Egg for the student to programme??!
+Single, Long and Double presses available, could be Short - toggle round display; Double - change to something e.g. forecast?; Long - Easter egg?
+Restart??

 3. A web page to configure the SSID/Password that is accessible from the AP mode